bitrise-io/devcenter/_articles/en/tips-and-tricks/disable-a-step-by-condition.md

     weight: 8

 ---
 You can enable or disable a Step in any given workflow, and you can also set conditions for Steps.
-You can do it either on your own machine, with the Bitrise CLI or by using the `bitrise.yml` tab of the Workflow Editor.
+You can do it either on your own computer, with the Bitrise CLI or by using the `bitrise.yml` tab of the Workflow Editor.

 We mostly use `run_if` expressions to do these things.
 [Check out the template expressions](https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml)!